syncfusion/ej2-react-docs/src/documenteditor/document-editor/getting-started.md

 All the available Essential JS 2 packages are published in [`npmjs.com`](https://www.npmjs.com/~syncfusionorg/) public registry.
 You can choose the component that you want to install.

-To install Documenteditor component, use the following command
+To install Document editor component, use the following command

 ```sh
 npm install @syncfusion/ej2-react-documenteditor --save